Rumours (album): Music

 Featuring a soft rock and pop rock sound, Rumours is built around a mix of acoustic and electric instrumentation.
 Buckingham's guitar work and Christine McVie's use of Fender Rhodes piano or Hammond B-3 organ are present on all but two tracks.
 The record often includes stressed drum sounds and distinctive percussion such as congas and maracas.
 It opens with "Second Hand News", originally an acoustic demo titled "Strummer".
 After hearing Bee Gees' "Jive Talkin'", Buckingham and co-producer Dashut built up the song with four audio tracks of electric guitar and the use of chair percussion to evoke Celtic rock.
 "Dreams" includes "ethereal spaces" and a recurring two note pattern on the bass guitar.
 Nicks wrote the song in an afternoon and led the vocals, while the band played around her.
 The third track on Rumours, "Never Going Back Again", began as "Brushes", a simple acoustic guitar tune played by Buckingham, with snare rolls by Fleetwood using brushes; the band added vocals and further instrumental audio tracks to make it more layered.
 Inspired by triple step dancing patterns, "Don't Stop" includes both conventional acoustic and tack piano.
 In the latter instrument, nails are placed on the points where the hammers hit the strings, producing a more percussive sound.
-"Go Your Own Way" is more guitar-oriented and has a four-to-the-floor dance beat influenced by The Rolling Stones' "Street Fighting Man".
+"Go Your Own Way" is more guitar-oriented and has a four-to-the-floor dance beat influenced by the Rolling Stones' "Street Fighting Man".
 The album's pace slows down with "Songbird", conceived solely by Christine McVie using a nine-foot Steinway piano.

 Side two of Rumours begins with "The Chain", one of the record's most complicated compositions.
 A Christine McVie demo, "Keep Me There", and a Nicks song were re-cut in the studio and were heavily edited to form parts of the track.
 The whole of the band crafted the rest using an approach akin to creating a film score; John McVie provided a prominent solo using a fretless bass guitar, which marked a speeding up in tempo and the start of the song's final third.
 Inspired by R&B, "You Make Loving Fun" has a simpler composition and features a clavinet, a special type of keyboard instrument, while the rhythm section plays interlocking notes and beats.
-The ninth track on Rumours, "I Don't Want to Know", makes use of a twelve string guitar and harmonising vocals.
+The ninth track on Rumours, "I Don't Want to Know", makes use of a twelve string guitar and harmonised vocals.
 Influenced by the music of Buddy Holly, Buckingham and Nicks created it in 1974 before they were in Fleetwood Mac.
 "Oh Daddy" was crafted spontaneously and includes improvised bass guitar patterns from John McVie and keyboard blips from Christine McVie.
 The album ends with "Gold Dust Woman", a song inspired by free jazz, which has music from a harpsichord, a Fender Stratocaster guitar, and a dobro, an acoustic guitar whose sound is produced by one or more metal cones.